Functional equation for LC-functions with even or odd modulator: Introduction

 His proof involves applying \eqref{e:LsChi_Hur} and using the relation between the Hurwitz zeta function and the higher-order derivatives of the function $\cot(\pi w)$, $w\in\mathbb{C}\backslash\mathbb{Z}$.
-By the end of this article in \secref{ss:Exp2}, an exact formula for these derivatives is derived, expressed in terms of $\cos(\pi w)$, $\sin(\pi w)$, and Eulerian numbers.
+By the end of this article in Section~\ref{ss:Exp2}, an exact formula for these derivatives is derived, expressed in terms of $\cos(\pi w)$, $\sin(\pi w)$, and Eulerian numbers.

 In \cite[Pages 336, 337]{MR2378655}, Exercises 14 and 15 pose questions about explicit formulas for the values $L(2p,\chi)$ and $L(2p+1,\chi) $, where $p$ is a positive integer and $\chi$ is a primitive character modulo $ q\geq2$: